 While China has increasingly adopted Western influences, the traditional family structure is still highly valued and holds a prominent position in the Chinese culture.
-Both traditional and modern Chinese families have similar values and morals to one another, and these have been a part of daily life for many centuries.
+Both traditional and modern Chinese families have some similar values and morals to one another, and these have been a part of daily life for many centuries.

 In the traditional Chinese family, the man is responsible for maintaining, providing for and protecting his family.
 At the same time, he is given all the decision-making power when it comes to his wife, family and other family members.
 He is also responsible for taking care of and paying for his children, including their education, until they are married.
-In modern families, the family members consult elders about important decisions, but the father no longer has the final say in regards to his adult children's lives.
+In modern families, the family members consult elders about important decisions, but the father no longer has the final say in regard to his adult children's lives.

 Traditional Chinese families honor the patrilineal descent system.
 This means that a child's lineage and descent is calculated from his father only.
 Men are the only ones that can inherit family membership and family land or other inheritance in this type of system.

-Marriage, family and children are very important in the Chinese culture.
+Marriage, family and children are also very important in the Chinese culture.
 Because such a large portion of the population lived in rural environments for so long, getting married and having children meant that you'd have workers and be able to create and maintain a homestead.

 As in many Asian cultures, the elders of the family are revered for their wisdom.
+This is founded in Confucianism though the concept of filial piety, devotion and respect of elders.
 In both traditional and modern families, elders are respected, taken care of and looked up to by the rest of the family.
 In traditional families, including those living in a rural environment, many households include five generations living together.
 Even in modern households, many grandparents live with their children and their kids.
-When elders die, they are honored by ancestor altars in homes, featuring candles, photographs and favorite items of the deceased.
+They typically play a large role in the raising of their grandchildren.

 In order to combat overcrowding and overpopulation, the People's Republic of China mandated a one-child-per-household policy in the late 1970s.
-This law often only applied to urban families, while some rural families could get away with having more than one child.
-This policy influenced how children were looked at, and many baby girls were killed at birth because they wouldn't be able to carry on the family name or inherit the family land.
-In traditional families, all children are expected to obey their parents without discussion, and parents could legally kill their children if they disobeyed them or refused to show unquestioning obedience.
-In modern China, both girls and boys are usually treated equally.
-While many Chinese parents are strict, they are more lenient and flexible than in the past.
+This law often only applied to urban families while some rural families could get away with having more than one child.
+This policy influenced how children were looked at and led to female infanticide because females wouldn't be able to carry on the family name or inherit the family land.
+The policy was officially phased out in 2016.